 Tanmoy: Could you please share some career advice for the college students and graduates who want to get into science journalism?

 Dr. Banerjee: I was a science journalist for a short period of time after I graduated from Columbia University Journalism School.
-I worked for an ABC-affiliated science journalism TV company, where I made two-minute-long stories on subjects of common interests such as DNA and Death Penalty, violent Video games and their influence on young minds, absence of superfast trains in America, and so on.
+I worked for an ABC-affiliated science journalism TV company, where I made two-minute-long stories on subjects of common interests such as DNA and Death Penalty, violent Video games and their influence on young minds, the absence of superfast trains in America, and so on.

 In my small way, I tried to educate the common people about issues that are not much discussed in mainstream media.
 I think Indian students should think about that.
 I would especially ask them to take upon the critically important subjects of global warming and climate change, and food, and the environment.
 The harmful and toxic food and drinks such as MacDonalds, Coke, and such.